-Certificate programs for medical assistants generally take 8 months to 1 year.
-Other programs that result in a post-secondary diploma can last about 2 years.
+Certificate programs for medical assistants generally take eight months to 1 year.
+Other programs that result in a post-secondary diploma can last about two years.
 Though both these programs can prepare an individual for an entry-level position, some employers may prefer an individual who has completed a more extensive training program.

 The subjects covered typically include the following:

 - Medical terminology